 Lecture 2.1: Reincarnation and Tribal Society.
 About 50% of the world’s tribal societies have reincarnation beliefs and these beliefs are related to social practices in ways one does not find in more developed societies.

-Lecture 2.2: A Brief History of the Belief in Rebirth, West and East.
-The belief in reincarnation developed out of tribal ideas independently in Greece and India.
+Lecture 2.2: The Belief in Rebirth, West and East.
+Reincarnation beliefs are found in many state-level societies in both the West and East.
 The notion of karma was introduced by the Indian tradition.

 Reading 2: Lives-Long Learning: Reincarnation Beliefs in England.
 Sociologists Tony Walter and Helen Waterhouse discuss findings from interviews with survey respondents regarding the effects of their beliefs in reincarnation.